tzumainn/python-esiclient/README.md

 `python-esiclient` extends the OpenStack CLI to provide simplified user workflows, encapsulating multiple OpenStack CLI commands into a single CLI command.

-To install this package using PyPI,
+To install as a package:
  - `pip install python-esiclient`

+To install from source:
+ - clone this repository
+ - install all requirements: `pip install -r requirements.txt`
+ - install: `python setup.py install`

 ## `openstack esi node network <command>`